basemkhirat/elasticsearch/readme.md

 #### Update indices defined in `es.php` config file

-Note that updating operation updates indices setting, aliases and mapping and don't delete the indexed data.
+Note that updating operation updates indices setting, aliases and mapping and doesn't delete the indexed data.

 ```bash
 # Update all indices in config file.